OTW Participant Statistics

 Opening the World (OTW) is a Marin County, California-based program designed to empower and expose youth at risk to a world beyond their own through volunteer, leadership, educational and cultural experiences within their communities and abroad.

 83% grew up at or below the poverty line.

 58% required Child & Family Services (CFS) interventions.

 65% attended alternative education programs or obtained their GED.

 70% were in either the Marin County juvenile and/or adult probations systems.

 100% experienced mental health issues including significant trauma, anxiety, depression and suicidal ideation.

-After a year in this program, OTW participants often continue on as alumni who take on leadership roles, mentor new participants, identify and pursue vocational opportunities, and occasionally travel with OTW, either as a trip leader or by paying their travel expenses in full.
+After a year in this program, OTW participants often continue on as alumni who take on leadership roles, mentor new participants, identify and pursue vocational opportunities.
 These alumni return because they have found a sense of community.
 They return because they are now socially conscious individuals who want to give back after receiving so much.